What is Medical Battery in healthcare?

 Informed consent is the document duly signed by the patient or his bystander stating that they are aware of the procedure to be performed by the medical professional.
 Informed consent is very crucial not just for the patient but also for the physician to avoid being held for med mal or medical battery claims.

 When a physician plans a surgery or any procedure as part of the treatment, informed consent should be obtained from the patient.
-If there is any deviation from the plan, it should be communicated with the patient and another informed consent should be obtained.
+If there is any deviation from the plan, it should be communicated to the patient, and another informed consent should be obtained.
 If the patient is not in a mental state to give consent, the bystander should be contacted.

 Medical Battery Case Study

-For your better understanding on medical battery claims, let me give you an example of medical battery which ended up in compensation to the victim.
+For your better understanding of medical battery claims, let me give you an example of a medical battery that ended up in compensation to the victim.

-In 2014, a 41 years old male consulted the physician with a small mass in his scrotum.
-The patient reported mild scrotum pain, but was sexually active with no penis dysfunction.
+In 2014, a 41 years old male consulted a physician with a small mass in his scrotum.
+The patient reported mild scrotum pain but was sexually active with no penis dysfunction.
 The physician suggested the surgical removal of a small portion of the mass for biopsy.